Christopher Fink Musical Biography

 Inspired by this wealth of musical possibility, Chris took every opportunity to join bands in a range of styles, from art-rock to reggae, folk-rock to country and psychedelic blues, the most popular and longest-lived of these being an original power-pop outfit called The Other Kids, which toured the east and west coasts, and released a number of albums on Butch Vig’s Boat Records between 1983 and 1991, before succumbing to local-area saturation and the rise of grunge.
 Chris took this opportunity to form a short-lived bebop group, and continued a seven-year history of giving private drum lessons, before leaving for graduate school at Florida State in 1994.
 It was in the deep south that he really was forced to develop his blues chops and sense of time, though in addition to blues bands he worked with local alternative-rock talent.

 Moving to Fredericksburg, Virginia after graduation in 2001, Chris was faced with another new environment in which to build musical contacts, and soon was drafted into the drummer’s post of the local original rock band She Bites Dogs, with whom he released two albums on his own Metasopht Airware label.
 After that band ran its course, Chris began sitting in at local jazz jams, where with the help of like-minded musicians he founded The Fredericksburg Jazz Collective, , a non-profit organization dedicated to promoting jazz and Latin music.
-Chris is currently leading his own local be-bop act The Dangerous Kitchen, while occasionally sitting in with a variety of classic rock and country bands, including The Survivors, The Sterling Band, and Swamp Trash.
+Chris is currently leading his own local be-bop act The Dangerous Kitchen, , while drumming with classic rock band Swamp Trash, and occasionally sitting in with local reggae scene staple Adwela and the Uprising.

 Musical Education and Personal Mentors